Hgoatly/downham_and_finch/README.md

 ### Known Bugs and Fixes:

-- On the edit product form, it is possible to set the 'quantity in pack' field to 0 or a negative integer.
+- On the edit product form, as well as the add product form, it is possible to set the 'quantity in pack' field to 0 or a negative integer.
 This is not ideal, and poor UX, but will be fixed in due course when I have more time and knowledge.

 - There is a small amount of overflow on the navbar dropdown menus on the right of the screen on the smallest screens.